GC6610/TODO/README.md

 # The-College-App
-User can create their account on this portal and can use features like
+User can create their account on this portal and can use features like :
 1. Track their day to day tasks
 2. Maintain Coding/Social Profiles
 3. Create post in categories like Buy/Sell/LostandFound/Others
-4. Check available internship/fulltime opportunities
+4. Check available Internship/Fulltime opportunities or Posting/Deleting the opportunities for the same
-5. To track upcoming hackathons
+5. To track upcoming Hackathons , Competitions (in any field) or Posting/Deleting opportunities for the same
+6. Adding Bookmarks

 ## Setting up the Server
 - Should have Python 3 installed